KingKai-1906/ome/README.md

 **Oblivion Modding Essentials** (OME) is a streamlined and compatible approach, intended to be the base of your own Oblivion modlist!

-Shipped with the essential mods and tools required for building an up-to-date modding list!
+Shipped with the essential mods, requirements and tools needed for building an up-to-date modding list!

+It also doubles as a fixed vanilla game, if you want to play it as is!

 ## System Requirements

 A [Flying Toaster](https://www.youtube.com/watch?v=mjlusi_h_XA)

 Jokes aside, the requirements are the same of the base game, so unless your rig is ancient old, you should be fine!

+## Modlist Contents

+You can check all mods and plugins at [Load Order Library](https://loadorderlibrary.com/lists/oblivion-modding-essentials-ome)

 ## Installation